data-intuitive/data-intuitive.github.io/_posts/2016-06-25-bullet-proof-data-analysis-in-scala.md

 A similar issue occurs when dealing with missing values, or missing columns in the data.
 It's very easy to end up with exceptions in the Scala/Java world or equivalent in other languages.

-The challenge of missing data becomes even more concrete when addtional data is aggregated.
+The challenge of missing data becomes even more concrete when additional data is aggregated.
 Suppose we have additional annotations about a subset of the data.
 There needs to be a way to cover situations like this.

 ## Solving the Challenge in Scala

 In other words, you don't have control over the input in most cases.
-In what follows, we describe an approach to data analysis in [Scala](xxx) that takes into account the above challenges.
-The approach is heavily based on principles of [Functional Programming](xxx) while capturing the data model in an object model.
+In what follows, we describe an approach to data analysis in [Scala](http://www.scala-lang.org/) that takes into account the above challenges.
+The approach is heavily based on principles of [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming) while capturing the data model in an object model.

 # Bullet Proof Data Science